bluerobotics/bluePLM/solidworks-addin/README.md

 2. Open an elevated (Administrator) command prompt
 3. Navigate to the output directory:
    ```
-   cd solidworks-addin\BluePDM.SolidWorks\bin\Release\net48
+   cd solidworks-addin\BluePLM.SolidWorks\bin\Release\net48
    ```
 4. Register the COM assembly:
    ```
-   %windir%\Microsoft.NET\Framework64\v4.0.30319\RegAsm.exe /codebase BluePDM.SolidWorks.dll
+   %windir%\Microsoft.NET\Framework64\v4.0.30319\RegAsm.exe /codebase BluePLM.SolidWorks.dll
    ```
 5. Restart SolidWorks

 ## Configuration

 1. Open SolidWorks
-2. Go to **Tools → Add-ins** and enable **BluePDM**
+2. Go to **Tools → Add-ins** and enable **BluePLM**
-3. Click the **Settings** button in the BluePDM toolbar (or Task Pane)
+3. Click the **Settings** button in the BluePLM toolbar (or Task Pane)
 4. Enter your Supabase connection details:
    - **Project URL**: Your Supabase project URL (e.g., `https://xxx.supabase.co`)
    - **Anon Key**: Your project's anon/public key
-5. Sign in with your BluePDM account credentials
+5. Sign in with your BluePLM account credentials
-6. Set your vault path to match the BluePDM desktop app
+6. Set your vault path to match the BluePLM desktop app

 ## Usage

 ### Task Pane

-The BluePDM task pane shows the status of your currently active document:
+The BluePLM task pane shows the status of your currently active document:

 - **File name** and path
 - **Version** and **revision**